RaspberryPiFoundation/editor-ui/README.md

 ### Styling

 There are several mechanisms that can be utilised to style part or all of the web component.
-Due to the nature of the web component, styles can either be applied to the web component itself or to the page that contains the web component.
+Due to the nature of the web component, styles can either be applied from within the web component itself or by the page containing the web component.

 #### Styling internally

-Internal styles can be utilised and shared between the standalone editor and the web component.
-These styles are passed to the web component via the `style` attribute as a string and can be found in [`WebComponentProject.js`](LearnerExperience/editor-ui/src/components/WebComponent/Project/WebComponentProject.js) which uses [`InternalStyles.scss`](./src/components/WebComponent/InternalStyles.scss) and [`ExternalStyles.scss`](./src/components/WebComponent/ExternalStyles.scss) to style the web component.
+The [WebComponentLoader](https://github.com/RaspberryPiFoundation/editor-ui/blob/main/src/containers/WebComponentLoader.jsx) applies internal styles (from within the `editor-ui` repo) and external styles (related to external libraries) to the web component.
+This is necessary because the HTML that makes up the web component is mounted inside a shadow DOM, so only styles specificly applied within the shadow DOM will be utilised.
+This means that any stylesheets added to the project must be explicitly imported in [`InternalStyles.scss`](https://github.com/RaspberryPiFoundation/editor-ui/blob/main/src/assets/stylesheets/InternalStyles.scss), and that stylesheets from external libraries such as those providing ready-made React components may need to be imported in [`ExternalStyles`](https://github.com/RaspberryPiFoundation/editor-ui/blob/main/src/assets/stylesheets/ExternalStyles.scss) to work.

 Internal styles can be utilised due to a `--scale-factor` being set on font size and spacing variables and an update to the base font size being set at the appropriate size i.e. in [WebComponent.scss](./src/components/WebComponent/WebComponent.scss).
 This enables the use of the existing font and spacing variables as well as the `em` unit, allowing the web component to utilise the same definitions as the standalone editor.